franciskershaw/game-of-fives/README.md

 ## Cloning

-You are more than welcome to clone my project for whatever reason, just follow these steps:
+You are more than welcome to clone my project.
+To do so, simply follow these steps:

 1. On GitHub, navigate to the main page of the repository.
-2. Click on the Code dropdown, located next to Add file.
+2. Click on the **Code** dropdown, located next to Add file.
     * To clone the repository using HTTPS, under "Clone with HTTPS", click the clipboard icon to copy the link.
-    * To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH then click the clipboard icon to copy the link.
+    * To clone the repository using an SSH key, including a certificate issued by your organisation's SSH certificate authority, click Use SSH then click the clipboard icon to copy the link.
     * To clone the repository using GitHub CLI, click Use GitHub CLI, then click the clipboard icon to copy the link.
 3. Open the Terminal.
 4. Change the current working directory to the location where you want the cloned directory.